MDEGroup/ModelMutator-Replication-Package/README.md

 functions that exploits the PyEcore library to parse the modeling artifacts, i.e., the metamodel and the seed model expressed in .ecore and .xmi format, respectively

+### SupportingScripts

+This folder contains the supporting Python scripts, including functions to clean the Wodel project used in the knowledge creation phase, functions employed to produce statistics.

 ### RQ1
 This folder contains all the materials used to answer the first research question (RQ1) outlined in our project.
 For each project, we include the output of the Wodel program, the generated files by MuTaGENe, the metamodel and the corresponding seed model.